-Those who’ve seen the sequels to this borderline-depraved urban-horror that typifies menace itself may be forgiven for thinking this first film is something it has no interest in being.
-The later films focused on action, action, and more action (the first sequel being one of the greatest slam-bang thrill rides ever made, and with a touching human-machine relationship to boot), and have since run out of steam.
-While this lean-and-mean low-budget 1984 film starring a mostly unknown who couldn’t speak much English has plenty of action, it’s tempered with an overpoweringly grim, blackened heart and a magisterial sense of mounting dread and desperation.
+Those who’ve only seen the sequels to this truly distressing Reagan-era portrait of social aimlessness and blight, a film that typifies menace itself, may be forgiven for thinking this first film is something it has no interest in being.
+The later films focused on action, action, and more action (the first sequel being one of the greatest slam-bang thrill rides ever made, and with a touching human-machine relationship to boot), emphasizing escalating narrative stakes rather than deepening emotional texture, and have since run out of steam.
+While this lean-and-mean low-budget 1984 film starring a mostly unknown who couldn’t speak much English is plenty thrilling, it’s tempered with an overpoweringly grim sensibility, a magisterial sense of mounting dread and desperation that establishes a mood of forlorn malaise more than fist-pumping aplomb.
 Horror is as appropriate as action.
-Fortunately, it happens to be one of the grimiest, most caustic horror films to take over the public consciousness, and one of the best.
+Fortunately, it happens to be one of the grimiest, most caustic horror films to take over the public consciousness in that decade, and one of the best.

 In 1984, none of the principles involved in making The Terminator were household names.
 Arnold Schwarzenegger had starred in Conan the Barbarian and had an impressive bodybuilding career behind him.
 James Cameron had a couple films behind his belt, but none worth mentioning.
 Linda Hamilton and Michael Biehn were largely unknown.
 But when it came out in 1984, the film was an instant success, one which would catapult its villainous performer and director into monstrously successful careers (Hamilton and Biehn would find some success as well).
 Soon enough Schwarzenegger would be a name (and accent) known to all, one of the most gosh-darned perplexing head-scratcher cinematic success stories this side of, well, Jupiter.
 Cameron, for his part, was offered Aliens, replacing the nervy wide-silences of Ridley Scott’s 1979 masterpiece with something decidedly more heated and propulsive, before going on to experiment with CGI in The Abyss and onto directing the gargantuan success story sequel T2: Judgment Day in 1991.